The Future of AI in Business

 - What are you currently doing with AI in your business?

 - Where are some of the biggest corporations, vendors, service providers, and small to medium businesses (SMBs) in their current AI activities?

 - What is AI achieving for businesses already using the technology?
 As with past emergent technologies, increased efficiency, productivity, and reduced costs are typical and sensible answers, but more specifically how is this occurring, how can it be measured, what is the ROI?

-- A high percentage of business leaders (85% of AI Summit SF delegates) are planning on implementing AI in their organisation in the next 18 months, but how exactly?
+- A high percentage of business leaders are planning on implementing AI in their organisation in the next 18 months, but how exactly?
 What are they looking to achieve, what problems are they trying to solve, with the use of the technology?

 - Which sectors are / could be embracing and deploying AI to greatest effect on their customers and their business models?

 - What kind of deployments do you envisage in the coming years?